smartdevicelink/sdl_evolution/proposals/0251-font-styles.md

 The head unit provided information that `mainField1` can support the hyper text elements `b` and `i`.
 If a developer sets `screenManager.textField1` to a string like `<b>Hello <u>World!</u></b>`, the manager should scan the text field and clean it up to `<b>Hello World!</b>` before setting the string to `Show.mainField1` in the RPC request.

 The following managers from the mobile libraries need to scan and clean text fields before generating RPCs:
-1. ScreenManager
-2. TextAndGraphicManager
+1. TextAndGraphicManager
-3. SoftButtonManager
+2. SoftButtonManager
-4. ChoiceSetManager
+3. ChoiceSetManager
-5. MenuManager
+4. MenuManager

 ## Potential downsides
 This adds some HMI complexity and would require the SDL mobile libraries to handle translating the 1000 characters in text fields to 500 characters on older headunits.

 Currently not considering these as there is no current or immediate need:
 - SendLocation